Frequently Asked Questions for the Community Air Screen Program

 What type of sampling equipment will be used?

-Sampling is done using 6-liter stainless steel polished canisters, sometimes called SUMMA canisters.
+Sampling for VOCs is done using 6-liter stainless steel polished canisters, sometimes called SUMMA canisters.
 Six liters is about a gallon and a half.
 The term "SUMMA" refers to the high-quality polishing of the canisters.
 SUMMA canisters provide very accurate results and keep the sample safe and stable during shipment to the laboratory.
 Training on using the SUMMA canister is provided.

 How much time is involved in sampling?